 13. Do not stand the projector on end vertically.
-Doing so may cause the projector to fall over, causing injury or resulting in damage to the projector.
+Doing so may cause the projector to fall over, 18.
+This apparatus must be earthed. causing injury or resulting in damage to the projector.

 - 14. This product is capable of displaying inverted images for ceiling mount installation. - Use only BenQ's ceiling mount kit for mounting the projector and ensure it is securely installed.